yagneshsmart/sqlproject/README.md

 # sqlproject
-This is for purpose learning git on sql
+This is for lerning sql server related stuff once it is done i will plan to add my scripts on git i hope this is usefull more to me.